 Chili Peppers Offer a Wide Range of Medicinal Properties

-The main mechanism behind the effectiveness of chili peppers as a medicine is that it can activate the transient receptor vanilloid (TRPV1).
-This receptor is associated with neurophatic and inflammatory pain, anxiety, and also play an important part in how the body process fats.
-This receptor is an important insulin regulator.
-This discovery has led to the production of extracts aiming at a series of pharmacological strategies to treat medical conditions related to diabetes.
+The main mechanism is the transient receptor vanilloid (TRPV1).
+This receptor is associated with neurophatic and inflammatory pain, anxiety, and also play an important part in processing fats.
+This receptor is also an important insulin regulator.
+This discovery has led to the production of extracts aiming at diabetes treatment.

-One of the main recent focus is capsaicin’s properties for treating gastrointestinal disorders.
-Even though it appear to be a promising idea, there are still some controversy.
+Another recent use in capsaicin’s properties is to treat gastrointestinal disorders.
+There is however some controversy.
 Because chili peppers can be a powerful irritant it seems counter intuitive to use it as a gastrointestinal remedy.
-However the compounds found in capsaicin have great potential in this area.
-More study is needed to evaluate a strategy on how to implement and use it.
+But the compounds found in capsaicin have great potential in this area.

-However, strong evidence overwhelmingly points to chili peppers ability to improve weight loss, weight management and lowering blood sugar and improving insulin resistance.
-There are many studies substantiating these findings.
-However more research is needed for the creation of consistent controlled doses and methods of treatment using capsaicin.
+Strong evidence points to chili peppers as being effective to treat weight loss, weight management, lowering blood sugar and improving insulin resistance.
+Many studies exist substantiating these findings.

 - Pain relief

 - Digestive tract

 - Capsaicin sensitive neurons are associated with several gastrointestinal functions.
 Even though the action is known to be real, the effective of capsaicin in treating gastrointestinal conditions is not well understood.
 Controversy exist due to the know aggressive effects chili peppers have on the stomach lining causing severe irritation dyspepsia and peptic ulcers.